 This time, clarity is lost.
 In fact, results confirm the mystery of measuring data quality.

 The data science community confirms the old adage of “garbage in, garbage out” (GIGO): “Dirty data” is seen as the most common problem for workers in data science according to a survey with 16,000 responses on Kaggle (Kaggle 2017).
-With data analytics all insights are extracted from inside the data.
-Therefore, it is imperative to ensure that any raw data used has the information required for insights in it.
+With data analytics, all insights are extracted from inside the data.
+Therefore, it is imperative to ensure that any raw data used has the information required for insights into it.
 One analogy is iron ore: For iron one would need rocks so rich with iron oxides that metallic iron can be extracted.
-Without iron oxide in it a rock would simply be a rock not iron ore.
+Without iron oxide, in it, a rock would simply be a rock, not iron ore.

 Quality scoring could make data quality manageable (Crosby & Schlueter Langdon 2019, Schlueter Langdon & Sikora 2019).
 It would help both data scientists and management make better investment decisions on data.
 Quality scoring is even a well-established business – but not yet with data.
 As consumers, most of us are probably familiar with Consumer Reports in the US (“Stiftung Warentest” in Germany), which is testing and rating consumer products; car buyers are likely checking J.D.
 Power’s quality scores from the vendor’s Initial Quality Study (IQS, problems after 3 months) and Vehicle Dependability Study (VDS, problems after 3 years); home buyers are worried about credit scores (FICO in the US, SCHUFA in Germany) and familiar with credit scoring agencies, such as Equifax; and finally, bond investors watch ratings of creditworthiness of corporate bonds ratings from specialists, like Moody’s (Aa1) and Standard & Poor’s (AA+).